 Gas Line Leaks

 Gas line leakage is a rare occurrence, but when a gas line begins to leak, it can be very dangerous.
-Contact us if you think you are in need of gas line repair in Moscow, Tobyhanna and Clifton Township, PA, or the surrounding areas.
+Contact us if you think you are in need of gas line repair in Clifton Township and Scranton, PA, or the surrounding areas.
 Natural gas is poisonous, and if inhaled in large enough quantities can cause serious illness or death.
 Natural gas is very combustible and can explode if enough is allowed to accumulate in a space.
 Even if a gas line leaks outside the home, it can be equally dangerous.
 It’s a good measure to call your local utility company and locate any gas lines, and this is a requirement before any digging outdoors below a certain depth.

 Natural gas has been treated to have a distinct, “rotten egg” odor to warn homeowners of a gas line leak.
 If you believe you gas lines are leaking, it’s important to leave the area immediately.
 Turning off gas valves to your home, only if possible, will help protect your property.
 Don’t turn on or off any electrical appliances, as the cycling electricity can trigger an explosion if the concentration of natural gas is high enough.